-Following a default by a borrower and enforcement of the security, CRH will be exposed, for homepurchase loans secured by a guarantee (caution), to credit risk on the guarantee provider(s), in the event that the loan debtor is himself in default.
-As of 30 June 2022, the cover pool comprises loans secured by a mortgage (garantie hypothécaire) (87.9% in value) (of which 9.9% benefit from an additional French State guarantee), and loans guaranteed by Crédit Logement (11.6%), an independent company which guarantees home-purchase loans and is authorised to operate as a finance company.
+Following a default by a borrower and enforcement of the security, CRH will be exposed, for home-purchase loans secured by a guarantee (caution), to credit risk on the guarantee provider(s), in the event that the loan debtor itself is in default.
+As of 30 June 2024, the cover pool comprises loans secured by a mortgage (garantie hypothécaire) (84.48% in value) (of which 11.38% benefit from an additional French State guarantee), and loans guaranteed by Crédit Logement (12.15%), an independent company which guarantees home-purchase loans and is authorised to operate as a finance company.

-CRH's ability to make payments owed under the covered bonds may be affected if, for any reason whatsoever, the guarantee provider does not pay, in whole or in part, or by the due date, the amounts payable under the relevant home-purchase loan guarantee.
+The ability of CRH to make payments owed under the covered bonds may be affected if, for any reason whatsoever, the guarantee provider does not pay, in whole or in part, or by the due date, the amounts payable under the relevant home-purchase loan guarantee.